LauraHomsPerez/Blastp_multisequence_alignment_query_to_name/README.md

 ## remove_repetitions

 1. This python scirpt reads a fasta file named `fasta_input.txt` in the same directory as the Python file `Remove_repetitions.py`.
-2. The Fasta file should have a sequence name, followed by the sequence in the next like, like in the following example
+2. The Fasta file should have a sequence name, followed by the sequence in the text like in the following example
 ```
     >A0A3M8AKQ8.1/53-513 Glycoside hydrolase family 68 protein {ECO:0000313|EMBL:RNB51771.1}
     MSTSTRRMRRPLVGGITAAGVLVGTLFTGTAAAVAQPDLQPGAEPTVHTQQAYAPEDDFTAKWTRADAKQLQRLSDPNAASRENSMPA